CPK Insurance

 • Workers' compensation is required in North Carolina for businesses with 3 or more employees; sole proprietors, partners, LLC members, and farm laborers are exempt under the provided rules.

-• North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which affects many office-based holistic therapy practices.
+• Most commercial leases in North Carolina require proof of general liability coverage, which affects many office-based holistic therapy practices.

 • The North Carolina Department of Insurance regulates insurance matters for the state, so quote requests should be aligned with local underwriting and policy rules.